cherrisimo/oekolopoly-rl/README.md

   learning_rate: lin_0.001
   clip_range: lin_0.2
 ```
 The aforementioned hyperparameters are tuned and have been sampled from the CartPole-v1 environment.
-Sccording to them the agent must train for 100 000 timesteps.
+According to them the agent must train for 1e5 = 100 000 timesteps.
 Adding each wrapper as argument in the hyperparamter list does not require registering it as new environment.
 Alternatively, change name of environment to OekolopolyRew2-v0 or OekolopolyRew3-v0 or OekolopolyRew4-v0, to use different reward system.
 Issue with Reward-Wrapper described [here](https://github.com/DLR-RM/stable-baselines3/issues/181).

 #### Rewards overview:
 Environment name      | Type of Reward